 Many triathletes come to the sport by way of running—some swim and bike as cross-training, others discover it while rehabilitating a running injury.
 Many, however, were just looking for a new challenge.
 In fact, that’s how Olympian Katie Zaferes got started.
 As a Division I runner for Syracuse University, Zaferes was introduced to multisport by the USA Triathlon Collegiate Recruitment Program.

 “I often get bored doing the same things, so for me triathlon was perfect because there is so much variety within it,” Zaferes says.
-But even though she’s one of the sport’s top pros today, recently winning the 2019 Super League title, the transition from running to triathlon didn’t come naturally.
+But even though she’s one of the sport’s top pros today, the transition from running to triathlon didn’t come naturally.
 She was overwhelmed by how different triathlon training was from her experience as a runner.
 “It was a challenge to balance all three disciplines,” Zaferes says.

 It’s a sentiment many triathletes share, says veteran triathlon coach Jesse Kropelnicki of QT2 Systems.
 “The complexity of the sport and all the equipment needed usually come as a surprise, and is a big adjustment,” Kropelnicki says.
 “Running is one of the simplest and least expensive of sports.
 If you have running shoes, you can go anytime, anywhere.
 Swimming and cycling bring on a whole new level of complexity in terms of the equipment needed, the time needed to train in those sports, and the expense of them.”

 But fear not.
 Like Zaferes, many athletes discover the evolution from runner to triathlete to be a worthwhile one.
 Here’s how to ease the transition.

 Transition from Running to Triathlon: Do’s

 “Triathlon training takes up a lot more time than running, and there are way more pieces to look at within a training block,” Zaferes says.
 A calendar will help you to stay organized as well as anticipate fuel and recovery needs.